Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

 Create a new python module, let's call it ``adapters.py``, where we will put  the minimal logic required to write a basic Adapter Set.

-1) Import the sever classes needed to setup the connection to the Lightstreamer server, and the adapter classes to be extended to write your own Remote Adapters
+1) Import the sever classes needed to setup the connection to the Lightstreamer server, and the adapter classes to be extended to write your own Remote Adapters:

    .. code-block:: python

       from lightstreamer_adapter.server import (DataProviderServer, MetadataProviderServer)
       from lightstreamer_adapter.interfaces.data import DataProvider
       from lightstreamer_adapter.interfaces.metadata import MetadataProvider

-2) Create a new Remote Data Adapter by subclassing the DataProvider abstract class
+2) Create a new Remote Data Adapter by subclassing the DataProvider abstract class:

    .. code-block:: python

       class MyDataAdapter(DataProvider):

           def __init__(self):
               self._listener = None

           def issnapshot_available(self, item_name):
               '''Return True if Snapshot information will be sent for this Item before the updates.'''
-           # Snaphsot may be bases on the item_name
+              # Snaphsot may be based on the item_name
               return False

           def set_listener(self, event_listener):
               '''Sets the ItemEventListener used to send real time updates to the Lightstreamer Server''' self._listener = event_listener

           def subscribe(self, item_name):
               self._listener.update(item_name, {'field1': }, False)

           def unsubscribe(self, item_name):
               DataProvider.unsubscribe(self, item_name)

+3) Bla Bla Bla